Yuhao93/PuzzleCube/README.md

   11. Color of the back face
   12. 1 character abbreviation of the right face color
   13. Color of the right face
-  14 onwards.
-1 character abbreviation of the color to be painted onto the face corresponding to the order the faces are iterated through
+  14. From here onwards, 1 character abbreviation of the color to be painted onto the face corresponding to the order the faces are iterated through

 The order which the faces are iterated through would be: